4 June 2019

 Parklands Care Homes, which acquired Aberlour Pharmacy last year, plans to relocate the pharmacy to a new purpose built unit at 106 High Street, in an investment worth £200,000.

 The new building will house a sales area, pharmaceutical preparation area, consulting room, store, office and staff area.
-If approved, work is expected to start later this summer.

 As well as serving the local community, Aberlour Pharmacy also provides pharmaceutical supplies to Parklands’ eight care homes.
 Parklands has also introduced a community delivery service for outlying areas.
 The pharmacy employs eight people.